sharat87/sharats.me/content/posts/2022-06-17-peeking-into-https-traffic-with-a-proxy.md

 docker run ace curl http://httpbun.com/get
 ```

 If the proxy configuration is working, then you should see this request appear in the proxy UI.
-Also for `https` URLs:
+Also, for `https` URLs:

 ```sh
 docker run ace curl https://httpbun.com/get